xmake-io/xrepo-cmake/README.md

 - New projects which have to use CMake, but want to use Xrepo to manage packages.

+Note: please use CMake 3.19 or later for reliable package usage in CMake code.

 ## Usage

 ### Apis